-Our Pear and Roasted Almond Cream Cheese Tart is truly a special dessert.
-It whispers Autumn in warm and toasted tones and tastes.
-The perfect dessert to end an intimate dinner party.
+Our Pear + Roasted Almond Cream Cheese Tart is truly a special dessert.
+It whispers Autumn in warm and toasted tones and is the ultimate dessert to end an intimate dinner party.

 A few easy steps that yield a dessert beyond compare.
 The hint of sea salt from our Pan Roasted Almonds cuts the sweetness of this tart perfectly.